 There are many relationship support options available for you to try as an RAF couple that may help you address any relationship issues.
 Some are free of charge and others offer an allowance of a set amount of sessions before you pay.
 You will just need your serving person’s Service Number to hand when you make initial contact, but this is simply to confirm eligibility.

-The RAF Benevolent Fund in particular can offer the following:
+The RAF Benevolent Fund in particular can offer the following support options:

-- Mediation support (to settle disputes over living arrangements, child maintenance, property and money)
+- Mediation (to settle disputes over living arrangements, child maintenance, property and money)

 - Up to six counselling sessions with your local Relate branch (telephone counselling and advice via web-based live chat now available too)